USC-SQL/UnityActionAnalysis/README.md

 a) Specify the absolute path to the `paths.db` file created by the offline tool in `Analysis Database Path`.

-b) Specify the absolute path to your project's InputManager.asset, this is located in `<root>\ProjectSettings\InputManager.asset`.
+b) Specify the absolute path to your project's InputManager.asset in `Input Manager Settings Path`, this is located in `<root>\ProjectSettings\InputManager.asset`.
 This is required for looking up the necessary key codes / joystick buttons for simulating the relevant inputs.

 c) If your project is not already configured as such, make sure Asset Serialization Mode is set to `Force Text`.